ichlubna/Non-Realistic-Visualization-on-Autostereoscopic-Displays/README.md

 - Download the project and open in Unity editor version 6.
 Select preferred desktop build option (macOS, Linux, or Windows) and build the app.

-- Or download one of the available releases.
+- Or download one of the available releases (macOS, Windows).

 The app requires a Looking Glass display and is created for the Looking Glass Go display specifically (available at: https://lookingglassfactory.com/products-collection/looking-glass-go).
 To use this display with your computer, first install *Looking Glass Bridge*, information about the installation and use is available at the official Looking Glass website: https://lfdocs.lookingglassfactory.com/software/looking-glass-bridge.